JakePeralta7/Splunk-Install-Cheatsheet/README.md

 privKeyPath = /opt/splunk/etc/auth/mycerts/<mySplunkWebPrivateKey>.key
 serverCert = /opt/splunk/etc/auth/mycerts/<mySplunkWebCertificate>.pem
 ```

+### Configure LDAP Authentication
+Settings -> Authentication Methods -> LDAP -> Configure Splunk to use LDAP -> New LDAP
+Access to the domain controllers in port 389 (LDAP) or port 636 (LDAP over SSL)

 ## Restart Splunk Service
 A reboot is required for the changes to take effect.